-Western Officials And Kremlin Critics Blame Putin And His Government For Navalny’s Death In Prison
+Western Officials and Kremlin Critics Blame Putin and His Government for Navalny’s Death in Prison

 “If it is confirmed, the death of Alexei is a murder.
 Organized by Putin,” opposition politician Dmitry Gudkov said on social media.
 “Even if Alexei died of ‘natural’ causes, those were triggered by his poisoning and further torture in prison.”

-Former world chess champion-turned-opposition activist Garry Kasparov said “Putin tried and failed to murder Navalny quickly and secretly with poison, and now he has murdered him slowly and publicly in prison.”
+Former world chess champion-turned-Kremlin opponent Garry Kasparov said “Putin tried and failed to murder Navalny quickly and secretly with poison, and now he has murdered him slowly and publicly in prison.”

-“He was killed for exposing Putin and his mafia as the crooks and thieves they are,” Kasparov, who lives abroad, wrote on X.
+“He was killed for exposing Putin and his mafia as the crooks and thieves they are,” tweeted Kasparov, who lives abroad.

 Pyotr Verzilov, a prominent member of the Russian protest group Pussy Riot, said “Navalny was murdered in prison.”
 In a post on X, Verzilov added: “We will definitely take revenge and destroy this regime.”